An accident can have severe consequences, some of which go on beyond the immediate or the obvious.

 In most cases, injured individuals can recover lost income from the person or the company responsible for the injury.
 They can obtain a monetary damages award by making a claim against the other person or party.

-Lost earning capacity can be difficult to determine exactly.
-It's established through a complicated calculation and making reasonable predictions about your work ability at a later date in the future, which might involve:
+Lost earning capacity is established through a complicated calculation and making reasonable predictions about your working ability at a later date in the future:

 - Reviewing your work profile, including your skills, talents, abilities, and experience